hartlco/hartlco.github.io/_posts/2021-03-07-release-private-pods-github-actions.md

 Using CocoaPods' [private Pods](https://guides.cocoapods.org/making/private-cocoapods.html) allows you to modularize your Application while hosting the code in different private repositories[^1].
 Releasing a new version of your private Pod can be time-consuming and is therefore a perfect opportunity for automation, in this case using GitHub Actions.
 This workflow assumes that you already created your private spec repo and successfully pushed an initial version of your Pod.

+I substitued all variables with `<>`.
+Example of the file with actual values: [Gist to release.yml](https://gist.github.com/hartlco/34e6e3cc35221eb4bc5c30f86cbd20d1)

 ## When to trigger the workflow
 You first need to decide on when to [trigger](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) your automation workflow.
 In this example I decided to use the [workflow dispatch](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) trigger.
 This gives the engineer the freedom on when to trigger a new release while, providing additional information like the semantic version to be used or a name for the release[^2].
 We start our `release.yml` with the following: